MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/changeNotes.md

 # Post Build Cleanup - Change Notes

+#### 3.0.8
+- Update extension manifest to include links to license, and GitHub repository for issue tracking.
+- Fix doc bugs.
+- Add YAML documentation.

 #### 3.0.7
 - Fix post-job script to only run if the Post Build Cleanup task itself actually ran and cleanup is activated.